Pronghorn Harvest Report

 - Who can apply for permits?

 - Landowners or Land Managers of properties within the state of Texas.
 Property should lie within a Pronghorn Herd Unit (see maps below).
 Landowner signature is required on all applications.
-Hunters can contact landowners regarding available permits by downloading the Pronghorn Lease List.
-Current season lease information is usually available mid to late August.
+Hunters can contact landowners regarding available permits by downloading the Lease List .
+Lease information for the current season is usually available mid-to-late August.

 - How do I apply for permits?

-- Hunters interested in Pronghorn permits may download the Pronghorn Lease List for more information about available permits.
-Current season lease information is usually available mid to late August.
+- Hunters interested in pronghorn permits should view the Lease List for more information about available permits.
+Lease information for the current season is usually available mid-to-late August.
 Hunters should also check for hunts available through the Public Hunt Drawing System.

 - When do I apply?